UPennBJPrager/python-application-template/README.md

 # python-application-template

-## This repository is meant to be a test case for deploying applications to pennsieve.
+This repository is meant to be a test case for deploying applications to pennsieve.

+## Original Directions
 Ensure that your main file is ececutable and also makes use of the `INPUT_DIR` and the `OUTPUT_DIR` ENVIRONMENT variables, to access input files and to write output.

 Add additional dependencies to the `Dockerfile`.